 How the Threshold Injury Law Applies to a Negligence Claim

-- An evaluation from a doctor
+- An examination and evaluation from a doctor

 - Diagnostic testing